JohannFaustVIII/SpringCloudPlayground/NOTES.md

 Configuration server is a server holding configuration which can be read by other services.
 The configuration is defined as a resource to which configuration server can get access, for example: as git repository.
 Because of that, the configuration server has to be started before any service using it.

+## What is OpenFeign?

+OpenFeign is a library to send request to other services.
+Defined by setting url or service name if combined with discovery server.
+It enables to use similar definitions as defining endpoints to define methods connected to other services.